bmd-monika/Backend-News/README.md

   - Run this command `python manage.py migrate`
   - Run this command to start server `python manage.py runserver 0.0.0.0:8000 --settings=config.settings.local`
   - Check your browser and type this address`http://localhost:8000`

+ You can see list of endpoint from file `Backend.postman_collection.json`